PeachyDB-Inc/PeachyDB/FAQ.md

 ---

 <details>
   <summary>6.
-I get "mvccro garbage collected" or "stale handle", what should I do?</summary>
+I get "mvccro garbage collected" or "stale handle" as response to a read query, what should I do?</summary>
   <br>
   This should, hopefully, not occur for cases other than long-running read transactions.
 Reads (short or long-running) that involve only a single partition key should not be seeing this error.
   <br><br>